unrealwork/atsd-use-cases/USInternationalTrade/README.md

 So when did the U.S. have it's best trade balance in recent history?

+According to [tradingeconomics.com](http://www.tradingeconomics.com/united-states/balance-of-tradeBelow), the U.S. had a virtual net zero trade balance up until the 1980's, when the U.S. begin to import more goods than it exported.
+By the mid 1980's the U.S. was briefly trended back towards a net zero trade balance.
 Below is an image of the trade balance between the United States with the rest of the world from 1985 to 2016.
 This graph shows the sum of all of the locations included in this dataset.
 The trade balance grew from **-$152 billion** in 1987 to **-$677 billion** in 2016.

 ![Figure 4](Images/Figure4.png)